Stephen-ODriscoll/PlutoUtils/docs/lru_cache.md

 Clears the entire cache.

 #### insert()
 Takes a key and a value and inserts it into the cache.
+If the key already exists, no action is taken.
+Returns whether the key was inserted.
+- If the capacity is 0, no insert is done, but **true** is returned.

+#### insert_or_assign()
+Takes a key and a value and inserts it into the cache.
 If the key already exists, it is updated with the new value and moved to the front of the least recently used list.
+Returns whether the key was inserted.
+- If the capacity is 0, no insert is done, but **true** is returned.

 #### get()
 Takes a key and a modifyable reference to a value.